millermetres/PolOfCodeCrypto/vpn.md

 The UAE Cybercrime Law No 5 of 2012 states:
 > Whoever uses a fraudulent computer network protocol address (IP address) by using a false address or a third-party address by any other means *for the purpose of committing a crime or preventing its discovery*, shall be punished by temporary imprisonment and a fine of no less than Dh500,000 and not exceeding Dh2,000,000, or either of these two penalties.

 Using VPN is legal unless the purpose of using a VPN is "committing a crime" or "preventing its discovery".
 For example, it is a punishable offence to use a VPN for accessing censored materials (blocked webpages, YouTube videos, etc) or using VoIP/internet-calling services (Skype, WhatsApp calling, etc.).
-However, it is unclear how the law will be enforced, as distinguishing the purpose VPN usage may require inspections on encrypted traffics.
+On the other hand, using a VPN for academic purposes (in NYUAD) is perfectly legal.
+But, the issue is that it is unclear how the law will be enforced, as distinguishing the purpose VPN usage may require inspections on encrypted traffics.

 ### Facts on Free VPN services.